Ending Extreme Sentences

 State Campaigns

-The Sentencing Project supports advocacy efforts in 10 jurisdictions, including Oklahoma, Michigan, New York, and New England states, to advance sentencing reforms that promote community safety and reduce ineffective overreliance on incarceration.
+The Sentencing Project supports advocacy efforts in 6 jurisdictions, including Connecticut, Maryland, Massachusetts, Michigan, New York, and Rhode Island, to advance sentencing reforms that promote community safety and reduce ineffective overreliance on incarceration.
 State campaign activities include coalition leadership, public event coordination, inside/out strategy support, strategic communications, and tailored research and data analysis.

 The Sentencing Project works to advance federal reforms that promote community safety, create second chances, and reduce the federal prison population.
 Our advocates strive for the full implementation of the First Step Act and legislation that would build on its success, as well as advise policymakers on evidence-based sentencing practices.
 Federal advocacy and education activities include coalition leadership with The Justice Roundtable’s Sentencing Reform Working Group, expert assistance to lawmakers, regulatory comments, and tailored research and data analysis.